jgreener64/pdb-benchmarks/README.md

 ## Plans

+* Test BioJava, hPDB, possibly others.
 * Finish Ramachandran scripts for remaining languages.
-* Test BioJava, hPDB, possibly others.
 * Run methods on the whole of the PDB to look at how they deal with errors.
+* Add benchmarks for parsing mmCIF, the standard PDB archive format.
+* Add benchmarks for parsing binary formats, e.g. MMTF.

 ## Resources